 Oregon Department of Forestry - FOR IMMEDIATE RELEASE

-For more information, please call or visit the Southwest Oregon District unit office nearest to you:
+For more information about the Oregon Department of Forestry’s fire season public restrictions, please call or visit the Southwest Oregon District unit office nearest to you:

 • Medford Unit, 5286 Table Rock Rd., Central Point.
 (541) 664-3328